 B.A. in Psychology (Forensic Psychology Track)

-By taking only 42 credits of prescribed psychology courses, students are able to complete the requirements for the major and the track without exceeding the normal 128 credits required for graduation.
-The three additional credits beyond the 39 that are normally required for a general psychology major come from free elective credits, which are reduced from 24 to 21.
+By taking only 33 credits of prescribed psychology courses, students are able to complete the requirements for the major and the track without exceeding the normal 120 credits required for graduation.
 If students wish to take additional psychology courses outside the track, including any of the courses recommended below, they may do so as free electives.

 Qualifications for admission to the track include the following: